AronBA/q3Extension/q3/README.md

 # Q3 Extension
-Syntax highlighting for Q3 in VS Code.
+Snippets and Syntax highlighting for Q3 in VS Code.

 ## Sourcecode